The Ocean at the End of the Lane: Development

 Gaiman has said that members of the Hempstock family have shown up in several of his other works, such as Stardust and The Graveyard Book.
 He began writing Ocean for his ex-wife Amanda Palmer and did not initially intend for it to become a novel, instead intending to write a novella; while writing, he inserted things that he knew Palmer would enjoy, as she "doesn't really like fantasy".
-Some events in the book were drawn from Gaiman's childhood, such as the theft of a car belonging to the protagonist's father, mirroring a similar event where his father's car was stolen and the thief committed suicide in the vehicle.
+Some events in the book were drawn from Gaiman's childhood, such as a person killing themselves in a car belonging to the protagonist's father.
+Palmer later said that the book's depiction of child abuse drew from Gaiman's childhood in the Church of Scientology, after she encouraged him to confront his childhood upbringing, and the book is dedicated to her with the inscription "to Amanda, who wanted to know."

 Gaiman has confirmed that The Ocean at the End of the Lane can be seen as part three of a trilogy, the other two parts being Violent Cases and The Tragical Comedy or Comical Tragedy of Mr. Punch.

 Reception

 Critical reception for the book has been generally positive.

 The New York Times gave a positive review for The Ocean at the End of the Lane, commenting that the book would appeal to multiple age groups.
 USA Today stated that the novel was thematically similar to Gaiman's 2002 children's novel Coraline and the 2005 film MirrorMask in that the enemy is "closer than they might think", which "makes his monsters that much more sinister when a woman like Ursula is just downstairs".
-An aggregate review site lists it as 81% positive reviews.